arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/debugging/debugging.md

 ```

 To fix this, you can copy [this file](https://raw.githubusercontent.com/espressif/openocd-esp32/master/contrib/60-openocd.rules) in your `/etc/udev/rules.d/` folder (as root).

+### Debugging on Windows

+On Windows machines it's important to accept the driver installation when prompted when the core is installed.

+### Start Debugging

 After starting the debugging session you have to press the continue button **several times** until you reach your main sketch and the breakpoints you set.
 This is due to how the recovery system works is expected behavior.